-Although it’s easy to get hold of a Windows 10 ISO image, burn it to DVD or write to USB and do a clean install, it’s becoming increasingly difficult to source official install media for older operating systems like Windows 7.
-Of course there are many unofficial sources like torrent sites but most of the best seeded files will have been cracked, tampered with or altered in some way, and it’s more difficult to verify safety and stability Using a trusted source is always much more preferable.
+It’s relatively easy to get hold of a Windows 10 ISO image, burn it to DVD or write to USB and do a clean install.
+However, it’s more difficult to source official install media for older operating systems like Windows 7.
+Of course, there are many unofficial sources like torrent sites but most of the well best seeded files will have been cracked, tampered with or altered in some way.
+That makes it more difficult to verify safety and stability.
+Using a trusted source is always the preferable option.

-The best way to guarantee you are getting a clean and untouched Windows ISO image is going direct to the source, which is Microsoft themselves.
-It used to be easy to download Windows 7 ISO images until they were all removed from Digital River after sales of Windows 7 were discontinued.
+The best way to guarantee you are getting a clean and untouched Windows ISO image is going directly to the source, which is Microsoft themselves.
+It used to be easy to download Windows 7 ISO images until they were all removed from Digital River after sales of Windows 7 were discontinued in 2014.
 Microsoft doesn’t even want ordinary consumers to download a Windows 10 ISO direct anymore and instead pushes you to use the Media Creation Tool.
 Thankfully there are ways around these obstacles and it’s possible to download Windows 7, Windows 8.1 and Windows 10 ISO images directly from Microsoft’s own servers, whether it’s through an officially recommended method or a workaround.
-Here we show you how to download the ISO you need so Windows can be installed cleanly and safely now or in the future.
+Here we show you several ways to download the ISO you need so Windows can be installed cleanly and safely.

 Things to know about Windows ISO images and Reinstalling

 - Your Windows license only allows you to reinstall the edition of Windows that you have a license for.
-If you have Windows 7 Home Premium or Windows 10 Home for example, you must install that same operating system again.
-Trying to install an Ultimate or Pro edition over a Home edition will not work and activation will fail.
+If you have Windows 7 Home Premium, for example, you must install that same operating system again.

 - You do need a legal Windows license or the new install will be in trial mode.
 Windows 7 users will have a product key sticker.
-Windows 8./8.1 or 10 users will either have a separate key if Windows was purchased as a standalone product or the key will be embedded in the system BIOS and used automatically on reinstall if your computer is from a manufacturer such as Dell or Lenovo etc. If you upgraded to Windows 10 for free the license is tied to the computer hardware and will reactivate automatically on reinstall without entering a key.
+Windows 8.1 or 10 users will either have a separate key if Windows was purchased as a standalone product or the key will be embedded in the system BIOS.
+It will be read automatically on reinstall if your computer is from a manufacturer such as Dell or Lenovo etc. If you upgraded to Windows 10 for free the license is tied to the computer hardware and will reactivate automatically on reinstall without entering a key.